RedisLabs/redislabs-docs/content/rs/developing/modules/redisjson.md

 ## Example

-Log into the ReJSON enabled database with redis-cli and the --raw switch so we can see the raw output:
+Log into the RedisJSON enabled database with redis-cli and the --raw switch so we can see the raw output:

 ```src